History of the Chicago White Sox: 1917 World Series

 The White Sox faced the 98–56 New York Giants in the 1917 World Series.
 The White Sox won Game one in Chicago 2–1 behind a complete game by Cicotte.
 Felsch hit a home run in the fourth inning that provided the winning margin.
 The White Sox beat the Giants in Game two by a score of 7–2 behind another complete game effort by Faber to take a 2–0 lead in the series.

 Back in New York for Game three, Cicotte again threw a complete game, but the White Sox could not muster a single run against Giants starter Rube Benton and lost 2–0.
 In Game 4 the White Sox were shut out again 5–0 by Ferdie Schupp.
 Faber threw another complete game, but the Series was going back to Chicago even at 2–2.

 Reb Russell started Game 5 in Chicago, but only faced 3 batters before giving way to Cicotte.
 Going into the bottom of the seventh inning, Chicago was down 5–2, but they rallied to score three in the 7th and three in the 8th to win 8–5.
 Red Faber pitched the final two innings for the win.
 In Game six, the White Sox took an early 3–0 lead and on the strength of another complete game victory from Faber (his third of the Series) won 4–2 and clinched the world championship.
 Eddie Collins was the hitting hero, batting .409 over the six-game series while Cicotte and Faber combined to pitch 50 out of a total 52 World Series innings to lead the staff.

 1918–1920: The Black Sox

 After an off-year in the war-shortened season of 1918, the club bounced back to win the pennant in 1919 and entered the World Series heavily favored to defeat the Cincinnati Reds in a best-of-9.

-However, just before the Series, it became known that some big money was being bet on the Reds, fueling talk that the Series was fixed.
+However, just before the World Series, it became known that some big money was being bet on the Reds, fueling talk that the World Series was fixed.
 The White Sox lost to the Reds in eight games.